-Act No 221/2012, amending Act No 29/2000, on postal services and amending certain acts (the Postal Services Act), as amended, and certain other acts, entered into force on 1 January 2013. (available in the Czech Collection of Laws only in Czech version)
+Act No. 221/2012 Coll. amending Act No 29/2000, on Postal Services and on Amendment to Certain Acts (the Postal Services Act), as amended, entered into force on 1 January 2013. (available in the Czech Collection of Laws only in Czech version)

 Any interested party can provide the postal services of distribution of postal items without any restriction if they meet statutory conditions (see the Conditions for the Provision of Postal Services).
 If this opportunity is utilized by more entities, users will be able to choose among number of providers.
 The general rule is that the development of competition leads to better quality of the services provided and better conditions for the users of the services.

 From 1 January 2013, the provision of postal services is subject to the obligation of notification to CTU.
 Postal service business should be notified by means of a form under conditions specified in the Conditions for the Provision of Postal Services.

 CTU will maintain an electronic database of providers, where the individual providers can be searched according to the type of services provided and territory where those are provided.
 This database is publicly available on the CTU web site.

 2. Universal services and how they are ensured

 It is the interest of both CTU and the state to ensure that the universal services are kept available.
 The universal services include the most important postal services, including international services, that are essential for the public (ordinary items and parcels, registered items, insured items, postal money orders).
 A more specific description of the universal services follows the provisions of Section 3 of the Postal Services Act, where it is also stipulated that the universal services have to be provided on a permanent basis throughout the territory of the Czech Republic at the required quality, which meets the needs of the public, and at affordable prices.
 The universal services have to enable at least one postal collection every working day and at least one postal delivery to the address of any individual or legal entity, except the cases specified by an implementing regulation.